andrebolerbarros/Chora_etal_2022/README.md

 This cycle will perform the alignment and perform the corresponding report for the BAM file.

 After checking the qualimap report and the log.final.out file for each sample if everything went as expected during the alignment, we proceeded to the R Analysis.
-The steps corresponding to this analysis are stored separately in each folder.
+The steps corresponding to this analysis are stored in the 'R Analysis' folder.